 - This is also a psychological symptom of full-body prosthesis, due to the disconnection between a person's identity as their ghost and their artificial body.
 The Major in the first film in particular is quite paranoid about her origins, commenting that she sometimes worries that her ghost is that of a dead person put into a cyborg body, or that she isn't human at all, and has no way to really tell in any event, other than thinking that she is.
 With the aforementioned brain hacking, even that isn't a sure thing.

-- Signature Scene: The Major jumping through a skyscraper window and camouflaging as she falls to the ground in her first story.
-The 1995 movie used it, Stand Alone Complex used variations of it, even the Scarlett Johansson movie used it.
+- The Major jumping through a skyscraper window and camouflaging as she falls to the ground in her first story.
+There is no direct equivalent in the original manga, but after the 1995 movie used it, it became a mainstay of the franchise's visual style.
+Stand Alone Complex made variations of it and even the Scarlett Johansson movie used it.

 - Another is the climactic scene where the Major fights the spider tank.
 This scene has been referenced in almost every adaptation in one form or another since then, usually with Motoko fighting some large mech and trying to tear a hatch off, getting one or both arms taken off, then having a robotic manipulator of some sort attempt to crush her head.
 Sometimes individually, sometimes all at once, but all make reference to the scene in some manner.
 The scene appears in the original manga, but in a different context and without the weight given to it in the adaptations.
 It lasts for about a page, and is treated as just one more day on the job.